kidlat2024/kidlatnews/content/page/WTFPL 3.0.md

 Two things about both versions:

-1. You can't do what the fuck you want to with the license document.
+1. You can't do WTF you want to with the license document.
+Which goes against the spirit, if not the text, of the license.
 2. There is no "no warranty" clause.
+Some people want others to do WTF they want with their creative works; they just don't want to have anything to do with it if those same people did just that and fuck up.

-Version 3.0 addresses these two concerns and has been rewritten in a more concise manner.
+Version 3.0 addresses these concerns and has been rewritten in a more concise manner.

 1. The restriction about copying and distribution of the license document has been deleted.
+It is more in the spirit of the license to have no restrictions whatsoever.
 2. A "no warranty" clause has been added.

 ## Kidlat News is WTFPL 3.0

-Kidlat News is licensed under WTFPL 3.0, the first creative work to be so.

-That means you can steal all the content of this website.
-Or you can copy an article and pass it on as your own work and submit it in your English composition class.

-You can compile the contents in a booklet and sell it.

-You can download this entire website, reproduce an exact copy of it on another URL and name it *Quezon City Inquirer*.

-In short, you can do whatever the fuck you want to.
+Kidlat News is licensed under WTFPL 3.0.
+That means you can do whatever the fuck you want to with its [contents](https://github.com/kidlat2024/kidlatnews).